 Kintsugi, which translates to ‘golden joinery,’ is a traditional technique that reflects the Japanese belief in repairing rather than wasting broken pottery.

-During the experience, you will don traditional samue work clothes, immersing themselves in the world of Japanese craftsmen.
+During the experience, you will don traditional samue work clothes, seeing the world of Japanese craftsmen.
 They will have the chance to interact with a knowledgeable instructor and learn about the history and techniques of Kintsugi.

 Through hands-on pottery repair using lacquer mixed with gold, you will not only gain practical skills but also a deeper understanding of the philosophy behind Kintsugi and its unique art form.